Connect with others who understand.

 • The start of menstrual periods

-Some people may feel self-conscious about these symptoms.
-If desired, your health care provider can help you or your child find support or treatment to help manage them.
+Some people may feel self-conscious about some of these symptoms.
+If desired, your healthcare provider can help you or your child find support or treatment to help manage them.

 The hormone imbalance caused by CAH can make someone prone to having acne.
-Although this doesn’t usually cause any serious complications, the acne can be severe in some cases and may lead to poor self-esteem.
+Although this doesn’t usually cause any serious complications, the acne can be severe.
+You can see a dermatologist for additional help.

 If CAH isn’t adequately treated early in life, it can cause problems with menstrual periods.
-Many people with CAH have irregular periods, meaning their period doesn’t come on a consistent basis.
-In some cases, periods can stop altogether.
+People with CAH can have irregular periods, meaning their period doesn’t come on a consistent basis.
+In some cases, periods can also be abnormally heavy.

-Some people with classic CAH can have benign testicular tumors that affect fertility.
+Classic CAH can cause benign testicular tumors that affect fertility.
 These can be screened for with a testicular ultrasound.
-Studies show that nonclassic CAH does not limit fertility in the same way.
+Studies show that nonclassic CAH does not limit fertility in males.

 Symptom or Side Effect?